clinicedc/edc-navbar/README.md

             name='dispense',
             title='Dispense',
             label='dispense',
-            icon='medicines.png',
+            glyphicon='glyphicon-share',
             url_name=f'{url_namespace}:dispense_listboard_url'))

     # register the navbar to the site
     site_navbars.register(pharmacy_dashboard)

+### Accessing the navbar in your views

- Add `NavbarViewMixin` to your view and indicate the navbar by name.
-The navbar will be rendered to string and added to the context.
+Next, add `NavbarViewMixin` to your views and set the navbar by name.
+The navbar will be rendered to string and added to the view context.

     ...
     from edc_navbar import NavbarViewMixin